laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 ### Interleaved Repeats <a id='interleaved'></a>

-In the last two sections we have given a lower bound on the number of reads necessary for assembly using the Lander-Waterman calculation.
-We then went through the greedy algorithm and derived the number of reads necessary for assembly for the greedy algorithm (for a given probability of successful assembly).
+In the last two sections we gave a lower bound on the number of reads necessary for assembly using the Lander-Waterman calculation.
+We then went through the greedy algorithm and derived the number of reads necessary to achieve a given probability of successful assembly.

-This is shown below for an example genome, Chromosome 19.
-We note that while the Lander-Waterman calculation gives us a lower-bound independent of the repeats repeat statistics of the genome, the greedy algorithm gives us an achievable scheme that depends upon repeat statistics of the genome.
+This number is shown below for an example genome, Chromosome 19.
+We note that while the Lander-Waterman calculation gives us a lower-bound independent of the repeat statistics of the genome, the greedy algorithm gives us an achievable scheme that depends upon repeat statistics of the genome.
 In particular, we note the greedy algorithm fails if the read length is smaller than the length of the longest repeat in the genome.
-In this section, we derive a genome dependent lower-bound on the read length required and number of reads required for successful assembly.
+In this section, we derive a genome-dependent lower-bound on both the read length and number of reads required for successful assembly.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture7/Figure2.png" width="60%">
-	<div class="figcaption"> Lower bound from Lander-Waterman calculation, and the read
+	<div class="figcaption"> Lower bound from Lander-Waterman calculation and the read
 	complexity necessary for the greedy algorithm to succeed (with probability \(1-\epsilon\)). </div>
 </div>